G20 body says U.S. could improve financial risk spotting

-The Financial Stability Board (FSB) said the world's top insurance market could also streamline supervision of the sector by centralizing powers currently held at state level.
+The Financial Stability Board (FSB) said the world's top insurance market could also streamline supervision of the sector by centralising powers currently held at state level.

 The FSB coordinates financial rules for the world's top 20 economies (G20) and will update leaders next month on progress in making financial systems safer and less likely to need taxpayer bailouts for banks again in future crises.